What is product marketing?

 Ensure consistent messaging across channels

-Customers interact with brands across multiple touchpoints, from social media to email campaigns.
+Customers interact with brands across multiple touchpoints, from social media and email campaigns to in-app tips.
 This makes it important to deliver consistent messaging that resonates across channels.

 Solution: Develop a centralized messaging framework and guidelines that are easily accessible by all teams.
 Use templates and conduct regular reviews to ensure adherence.